Loyalist (American Revolution)

 Loyalists (also referred to as Tories, Royalists, or King's Men) were colonists in the Thirteen Colonies of British America who remained loyal to the British crown.
+Historians have estimated that between 15% and 33% of the population of the colonies were Loyalists.
+A 2000 researcher suggested between 15% and 20% (300,000 to 400,000) of the 2,000,000 whites in the colonies in 1775 were Loyalists, while approximately half the population avoided involvement and Patriots composed only 40 to 45 percent.
+The revolutionaries labelled themselves "Patriots" and portrayed Loyalists as "persons inimical to the liberties of America."
+Self-appointed Patriot committees of correspondence, inspection and safety published lists of suspected Loyalists and, in campaigns of terror, Patriots demonized, harassed, intimidated, burnt-out, dispossessed, raped and murdered those they claimed to be Loyalists to suppress opposition, sometimes based on little more than personal grudges or against business competitors.

-The term was initially coined in 1774 when political tensions rose before the outbreak of the American Revolution.
-Those supporting the revolution self-identified as Patriots or Whigs, and considered the Loyalists "persons inimical to the liberties of America."
+The term Loyalist was coined in 1774 when political tensions rose before the outbreak of the American Revolutionary War (1775–1783).
+Those supporting the revolution self-identified as Patriots or Whigs.

 Prominent Loyalists repeatedly assured the British government that many thousands of them would spring to arms and fight for the Crown.
 The British government acted in expectation of that, especially during the Southern campaigns of 1780 and 1781.
-However, Britain was able to protect the people only in areas where they had military control; thus, the number of military Loyalists was significantly lower than what had been expected.
-Loyalists were often under suspicion of those in the British military, who did not know whom they could fully trust in such a conflicted situation.
+However, Britain was able to protect the people only in areas where they had military control.
+Thus, the number of military Loyalists was significantly lower than what had been expected.
+Loyalist troops were often viewed with suspicion by British officers, who did not know whom they could fully trust in such a conflicted situation.